Database

 |---|---|

-@delightstack/database/worker | DatabaseServer — the Durable Object class |
+@delightstack/database/worker | DatabaseServer — the Durable Object class (Worker entry point only) |

 @delightstack/database/client | DatabaseClient — reactive Svelte 5 client |